efixler/scrape/README.md

 - [Acknowledgements](#acknowledgements)

 ## Description
-`scrape` provides a self-contained low-to-no-setup tool to grab metadata and text content from web pages at medium scale.
+`scrape` provides a self-contained low-to-no-setup tool to grab metadata and text content from web pages.
+The server provides a REST API to scrape web metadata, with support for batches, using either a direct client, with headless browser option that's useful for pages that need javascript to load.

  Results are stored, so subsequent fetches of a particular URL are fast.
 Install the binary, and operate it as a shell command or as a server with a REST API.
 The default SQLite storage backend is performance-optimized and can store to disk or in memory.
 MySQL is also supported.
 Resources are stored with a configurable TTL.